sgraden/vpc/apis.md

 	* `404: A network interface with the specified identifier could not be found.`

 ### PATCH/instances/{instance_id}/network_interfaces/{id}
 This request updates a network interface with the information in a provided network interface patch.
-The network interface patch object is structured in the same way as a retrieved network interface and can contain an updated name and/or port speed.
+The network interface patch object is structured in the same way as a retrieved network interface, and it can contain an updated name and port speed.

 * **Required Parameters**:
 	* `instance_id`: The instance identifier.